Raexyl/Zippy/README.md

 Answered Questions: -
   - Should I use CMake?
  	 - Only if I make this windows-compatible.
 Otherwise the makefile is fine for linux-only.
+  - Do we need a Window class?
+	 - It seems simpler without one...
+The renderer holds a pointer to the window, which is accessible with Renderer::GetWindow().
+Ideally we hide this from the end user.